eksctl-io/eksctl/docs/proposal-007-apply.md

 The purpose of `apply` is to subsume the various imperative commands `eksctl` provides now into one `apply` command that reconciles the actual state of an EKS cluster with the intended state as specified in the `eksctl` config file.
+It should be GitOpsable aka GitOps-compatible, i.e. usuable as part of a GitOps pipeline.

 ## Non-goals